keighrim/kaldi-yesno-tutorial/README.md

 Our toy dataset for this tutorial has 60 `.wav` files, sampled at 8 kHz.
 All audio files are recorded by an anonymous male contributor of the Kaldi project and included in the project for a test purpose.
 We put them in [`waves_yesno`](waves_yesno) directory, but the dataset also can be found at [its original location](http://openslr.org/resources/1/waves_yesno.tar.gz).
-In each file, the individual says 8 words; each word is either *"ken"* or *"lo"* ( *"yes"* and *"no"* in Hebrew), so each file is a random sequence of 8 yes's or no's.
+In each file, the individual says 8 words; each word is either "*ken*" or "*lo*" ( "*yes*" and "*no*" in Hebrew), so each file is a random sequence of 8 yes's or no's.
-The names of files represent the word sequence, with 1 for *ken/yes* and 0 for *lo/no*, that is the names will serve as transcript for each sequence.
+The names of files represent the word sequence, with 1 for *ken/yes* and 0 for *lo/no*, that is, a file name will serve as transcript for each sequence.

 ```bash
 waves_yesno/1_0_1_1_1_0_1_0.wav